AdamRaichu/Compass3D/README.md

 ## Configs

-> This section is slightly modified from the original project, but is much the same.
+> This section is slightly modified from the original project, but is much the same, with the exception of Cloth Config being required.

 | **Option**           | **Description**                                                       | **Default** |
 | -------------------- | --------------------------------------------------------------------- | ----------- |